lerenn/code-manager/README.md

-# Cursor Git WorkTree Manager (cgwt)
+# Git WorkTree Manager (wtm)

-A powerful Go CLI tool for managing Git worktrees specifically designed for Cursor IDE.
-Enables parallel development across different branches and repositories with seamless Cursor integration.
+A powerful Go CLI tool for managing Git worktrees specifically designed for IDE.
+Enables parallel development across different branches and repositories with seamless IDE integration.

 ## Overview

-`cgwt` is a command-line interface that simplifies Git worktree management for both single repositories and multi-repo workspaces.
-It automatically detects your project type and provides intelligent worktree creation, management, and Cursor integration.
+`wtm` is a command-line interface that simplifies Git worktree management for both single repositories and multi-repo workspaces.
+It automatically detects your project type and provides intelligent worktree creation, management, and IDE integration.

 ## Features